 - Zero depreciation cover – entitles the insured to claim the entire cost of replacing the damaged parts of the car.
 It ensures that the wear and tear costs are not deducted while making the final settlement.
 Zero depreciation cover is valid for cars that are up to 5 years of age.
 There exists a maximum limit of 2 claims for the policy period.

 - Roadside assistance cover – promises round the clock services such as emergency services, towing, refuelling, resolving technical issues, change of flat tyres, etc. The insurer sends the concerned person to the site of the accident/ breakdown and ensures that the car is taken care of.

 - Engine protect – is a must-have for owners of new cars, especially if they are expensive, high-end cars.
 It is generally opted by those living in flood-prone areas where waterlogging is a common phenomenon.
 This add-on provides compensation for even those upkeeps/ repairs in the engine that are not particularly related to the accident.

 - Return to invoice cover – a boon in case of a total loss, where the car is so severely damaged that the cost of repairing the car would be higher than the resale value of the car.
-This add-on however cannot be used for minor damages to the car.
+Return to invoice add-on however cannot be used for minor damages to the car.
 As with most other add-ons, this can be purchased only if the car is less than 3 years old.